Looking for a list of personal goals examples for students?

 But don’t worry, I’m right there with you!

-After college, I realized that I wasn’t accomplishing much in life and that was because I was lacking in long-term, personal goals.
+After college, I realized that I wasn’t accomplishing much in life and that was because I was lacking in long-term, good personal goals.
 My whole life I had been chasing one goal – to graduate college.

 But now that I had graduated from college, what was next?
 Was the quarter-life crisis that I was facing going to keep me down in the dumps forever?